kairos-io/kairos/docs/content/reference/cli.md

 pre = ""
 +++

-A CLI is provided as part of releases associated to each `kairos` version.
+A CLI is provided as part of releases associated to each Kairos version.

 The CLI can be used from an external machine to generate network tokens and pair nodes on first-boot.

 ```
 ./kairos --help
 NAME:
    kairos - kairos (register|install)